Numerical Relationships, Algebra and Ratios

 • 💡Practice with real-world childcare examples, such as planning a budget for craft materials or scaling a playdough recipe, to build confidence in applying abstract concepts to familiar tasks.

-• 💡Use specific examples from your own experience or case studies to illustrate your answers.
-For instance, when discussing play, describe a particular activity you observed or planned, linking it to a developmental area like fine motor skills.
+• 💡Use specific examples from your placement or case studies to illustrate your answers.
+For instance, when discussing play, describe a particular activity you observed and how it supported a child's development.

-• 💡Always link your answers to the relevant legislation or guidance, such as the Early Years Foundation Stage (EYFS) framework or the Children Act 2004.
-This demonstrates awareness of professional standards.
+• 💡Know the key legislation, such as the Early Years Foundation Stage (EYFS) framework and the Children Act 2004.
+Referencing these in your answers demonstrates awareness of the professional context.

 Common Mistakes